AccorHotels drops plan to buy minority stake in Air France-KLM

-PARIS (Reuters) - AccorHotels (ACCP.PA), Europe’s largest hotelier, said on Thursday it had decided to drop plans to buy a minority stake in Air France-KLM (AIRF.PA) as it felt that conditions necessary for the deal had not been met at this stage.
+PARIS, July 26 (Reuters) - AccorHotels, Europe’s largest hotelier, said on Thursday it had decided to drop plans to buy a minority stake in Air France-KLM as it felt that conditions necessary for the deal had not been met at this stage.

 Accor made the announcement as it posted a 4.2 percent rise in first-half operating profit, driven by restructuring efforts and robust demand in all key regions, and it predicted a further rise in profits for the full year.